Côn Đảo Prison

 Côn Đảo Prison (Nhà tù Côn Đảo), also Côn Sơn Prison, is a prison on Côn Sơn Island (also known as Côn Lôn), the largest island of the Côn Đảo archipelago in southern Vietnam.
 Administratively it is located in Ho Chi Minh City.
 The prison was built in 1861 by the French colonists to jail those considered especially dangerous to the colonial government.
-Many of the high-ranking leaders of Vietnam were detained here.
+Many of the high-ranking leaders of Vietnam's government were detained here.
 It is ranked a special historical relic of national importance by the government of Vietnam.
 The most famous site in this prison are the "tiger cages" (chuồng cọp).
 The French tiger cages cover an area of 5.475 m^{2}, within which each cell occupies 1.408 m^{2}, solariums occupy 1.873 m^{2}, and other spaces occupy 2.194 m^{2}.
 The prison includes 120 cells.
 The prison was closed after the end of the Vietnam War and opened for visitors soon after.